South Africa’s ANC party opens key conference amid scandal

-JOHANNESBURG (AP) — South Africa’s ruling African National Congress party is starting its crucial national conference amid scandal and bitter divisions.
+JOHANNESBURG (AP) — South Africa’s ruling African National Congress party has started its crucial national conference amid scandal and bitter divisions.

+South Africa’s crippling power cuts of more than 7 hours a day, an unemployment rate of 35% and corruption will be key issues debated, President Cyril Ramaphosa said on opening the conference Friday evening.

+Addressing delegates, Ramaphosa admitted that his government was partly to blame for the country’s electricity crisis.

+“We must ensure that … those responsible – wherever they may be located – face the full might of the law,” said Ramaphosa.

+The conference opened several hours late because of difficulties in registering the more than 4,000 delegates from across South Africa.

-The conference opening in Johannesburg Friday will elect the party’s leadership and adopt key policies for governing the country.
-President Cyril Ramaphosa is seeking re-election as the party’s leader at the national conference which is held every five years and is the ANC’s highest decision-making body.
+The five-day conference is to elect the party’s leadership and adopt key policies for governing the country.
+Ramaphosa is seeking re-election as the party’s leader at the national conference which is held every five years and is the ANC’s highest decision-making body.

 The scandal surrounding Ramaphosa and the factional rivalries within the ANC are expected to dominate the conference.